exhene/exhene/README.md

 ---
 ### I am capable of working with the following software ⚙️

-As an individual with a passion for technology, I am constantly seeking opportunities to improve my skills and abilities.
-In particular, I aspire to enhance my abilities in the software that I currently use, while also seeking to expand my knowledge and expertise to other software programs.
-I believe that diversifying my abilities in different software tools will not only make me a more well-rounded and versatile professional, but also open up new doors and possibilities in my career

 <p>
  <a href="https://www.adobe.com/products/premiere.html">
   <img alt="Adobe Premiere Pro" src="https://img.shields.io/badge/Adobe Premiere Pro-9999FF?logo=adobepremierepro&logoColor=white&style=for-the-badge" />